Abelian networks I. Foundations and examples: Examples

 \subsection{Rotor networks}

 A \emph{rotor} is a unary processor $\Proc_v$ that outputs exactly one letter for each letter input.
 That is, for all $q \in Q_v$

 Inputting a single letter into a network of rotors yields an infinite walk $(v_n)_{n \geq 0}$, where vertex $v_n$ is the location of the single letter present after $n$ processings.
+This walk has been termed \emph{stack walk} \cite{HP10} because of the following equivalent description (originating in \cite{DF91}).
+Each vertex $v$ has an infinite stack of cards, with each card labeled by a neighbor of $v$.
+The walker pulls the top card from the stack at her current location, steps to the indicated neighbor, throws away the card, and repeats.
+The stack perspective features prominently in Wilson's algorithm for sampling uniformly from the set of spanning trees of a finite graph \cite{Wil96}.

-This \emph{rotor walk} has been studied under various names: In computer science it was introduced as a model of autonomous agents exploring a territory (``ant walk,'' \cite{WLB96}) and later studied as a means of broadcasting information through a network \cite{DFS08}.
+In the special case that each stack is periodic, the stack walk has been studied under various names: In computer science it was introduced as a model of autonomous agents exploring a territory (``ant walk,'' \cite{WLB96}) and later studied as a means of broadcasting information through a network \cite{DFS08}.
 In statistical physics it was proposed as a model of self-organized criticality (``Eulerian walkers,'' \cite{PDDK96}).
-Propp proposed rotor walk as a way of derandomizing certain features of random walk \cite{Pro03,CS06,HP10,Pro10}.
+Propp called this case \emph{rotor walk} and proposed it as a way of derandomizing certain features of random walk \cite{Pro03,CS06,HP10,Pro10}.

 Most commonly studied are the \emph{simple} rotor networks on a directed graph $G$, in which the out-neighbors of vertex $v$ are served repeatedly in a fixed order $u_1,\ldots,u_{d_v}$ (Figure~\ref{f.rotor}).
 Formally, we set $Q_v = \{0,1,\ldots,d_v-1\}$, with transition function $T_v(q) = q+1 \modnospace{d_v}$ and message passing functions